Skip to main content

 Knee surgery

-But if knee pain or injury is keeping you from moving freely, there's a place to turn: Great Plains Health Orthopaedics.
-Our surgeons have the expertise to find the cause of your pain and help you get moving again.
+If knee pain or an injury is keeping you from moving freely, there’s a place to turn: Great Plains Health Orthopaedics.

 • Anterior cruciate ligament (ACL) sprains and tears.
 These knee injuries are most common among athletes.
 A torn ACL won’t heal on its own and may need to be rebuilt surgically.